Cliff Reid: Life and career

 Reid was born and raised in Delaware, Ohio, and graduated from high school there.
 He entered the film industry in the 1910s and worked as a film distributor, before beginning to produce silent films in 1921.

 Reid began in the film industry at the very beginning of the sound era, producing and directing film shorts.
 His first film was The Suppressed Crime, a 1930 mystery short, which was produced by Reid's own company, George Clifford Reid Productions.
-During 1930 and 1931 Reid's company would produce 19 film shorts, which Reid produced and directed.
+During 1930 and 1931 Reid's company produced 19 film shorts, which Reid produced and directed.
 He even wrote one of the shorts, 1931's The Bank Swindle.
 Reid began working for RKO in 1933; his first assignment for the studio was as the associate producer on The Balloon Buster, with H. Bruce Humberstone directing.
 There is no record this film was ever finished.
 Later that year he was tagged by Merian C. Cooper, RKO's V.P. in charge of production, as his envoy to regional sales conventions in Chicago and San Francisco.
 Reid's first involvement in a feature film being as the associate producer on John Ford's war film, The Lost Patrol.
 He would work mostly as an associate producer for RKO over the next few years, before being given the producing helm in 1937 on the drama, The Man Who Found Himself, directed by Lew Landers.
 Reid remained at RKO through 1942 as a producer, his last film for them being an installment of the Mexican Spitfire series, Mexican Spitfire Sees a Ghost.
 Other notable films on which Reid worked include: the 1935 version of The Three Musketeers; the western The Arizonian, starring Richard Dix; on John Ford's Oscar-winning war film, The Informer, starring Victor McLaglen; and Howard Hawks' 1938 screwball comedy, Bringing Up Baby, starring Cary Grant and Katharine Hepburn;